The Mysteries of Udolpho: Volume 4

-At Toulouse, the de Villeforts, St. Foix, and Ludovico arrive at the manor.
-Ludovico explains the reason for his disappearance: when he spent the night in the room at Chateau-le-Blanc, he was abducted by pirates who (due to the chateau's proximity to the sea) had been secretly using the abandoned sector of the chateau as a treasure vault while convincing the surrounding areas that the house was haunted.
+Meanwhile, Count de Villefort, Blanche, and Blanche's fiancé, the Chevalier St. Foix, travel across the Pyrenees to visit Emily.
+They shelter at a watchtower inhabited by a group of purported hunters, but discover that they are banditti.
+The group is imprisoned, and St. Foix severely wounded.
+They are rescued by Ludovico and escape.
+At Toulouse, Ludovico explains that he was abducted by pirates who (due to the chateau's proximity to the sea) had been secretly using the abandoned sector of the chateau as a treasure vault while convincing the surrounding areas that the house was haunted.
 They sent him to the watchtower as a prisoner and he spent several weeks there until the de Villefort party arrived.
 He additionally explains that one of the pirates had been the ghostly figure Emily and Dorothée had seen.

-While at the monastery, Emily learns that a troubled nun, Sister Agnes, is dying and wants to see Emily.
-When approaching her chamber, Emily sees a stranger, Monsieur Bonnac, leaving Agnes's room.
-Upon Agnes seeing Emily, she enters a delirious frenzy, believing Emily a ghost.
-Once she calms down, she directs Emily to pull a picture out of a drawer and Emily finds a portrait of Signora Laurentini.
-Emily realises that Sister Agnes is the missing Signora Laurentini di Udolpho.
-When Emily brings up the castle of Udolpho, Laurentini enters another delirious state and starts convulsing.
-Blanche accompanies Emily on a walk where they see Du Pont conversing with Bonnac, who leaves when they approach.
-The next day, Emily and Bonnac both receive news that Laurentini has died.
+Having returned Languedoc, Emily visits a troubled nun, Sister Agnes, who is dying and wants to see Emily.
+She enters a delirious frenzy, believing Emily a ghost.
+Once she calms down, she shows Emily a portrait and Emily realises that Sister Agnes is the missing Signora Laurentini di Udolpho.
+When Emily mentions the castle, Laurentini enters another delirious state and dies the next day.